How do I troubleshoot kubelet or CNI plugin issues for Amazon EKS?

 1. Verify that your worker node's security group settings for Amazon EKS are correctly configured.

-Note: Allow inbound and outbound traffic on port 443.
+Important: Allow inbound and outbound traffic on port 443.

 3. To verify that the kube-proxy pod is in Running status on each worker node, run the following command: